Block2Block/CheeseBot/README.md

 >**Q:** The bot is not able to download the songs and is throwing errors.
 Help!

 **A:** Unfortunately, due the the nature of YouTube updates, this often breaks youtube-dl, the library that is used to download the songs.
 In the case that this should happen, I should normally be able to update the bot relatively quickly.
 If this takes too long, simply do `npm install ytdl-core@latest`, which should install the latest version of the JavaScript wrapper for youtube-dl.

+>**Q:** I do not wish for Twitch integration, how do I remove it?

+**A:** This is relatively simple.
+All you have to do is remove lines 17 -> 41 of the `managers/StreamManager.js` file so that the `load` function is empty.
+This will stop the Stream manager from loading anything for the Twitch API.

 >**Q:** Help!
 The bot stopped working after I updated it from GitHub!